informalsystems/themis-contract/README.md

 # This is useful in the context of LaTeX templates.
 # delimiters = ["<<", ">>"]

+# "icf" is one of the counterparties to which we referred earlier in the
+# "counterparties" array.
 [icf]
 full_name = "Interchain Foundation"
 # These people must all sign on behalf of the Interchain Foundation.